TwiN/gatus/README.md

 ![Gatus dashboard conditions](.github/assets/dashboard-conditions.png)

-Have any feedback or want to share your good/bad experience with Gatus?
-Feel free to email me at [feedback@gatus.io](mailto:feedback@gatus.io)
+Have any feedback or questions?
+[Create a discussion](https://github.com/TwiN/gatus/discussions/new).

 ## Table of Contents
 - [Why Gatus?](#why-gatus)